A man accused of torturing women is using dating apps to look for victims, police say

 The suspect, whom they said was identified as Foster, fled the scene before officers arrived, setting off a manhunt that led authorities to the unincorporated community of Wolf Creek on Thursday for a raid that proved unsuccessful.
 They say Foster "evaded capture and likely received assistance in fleeing the area," though they did seize his car and other evidence, and arrested a 68-year-old woman for "hindering prosecution."

-Police have established a tip line and are offering a $2,500 reward for information leading to Foster's arrest and prosecution.
-And they warn that he may be looking for additional victims or help evading the authorities, including by posing as a potential suitor.
+Police had established a tip line and had offered a $2,500 reward for information leading to Foster's arrest and prosecution.
+They warned that he could have be looking for additional victims or help to evade the authorities, including by posing as a potential suitor.

 "The investigation has revealed that the suspect is actively using online dating applications to contact unsuspecting individuals who may be lured into assisting with the suspect's escape or potentially as additional victims," the department said, urging caution and warning that anyone who helps Foster with his escape could face prosecution.

-Police said Sunday that Foster may try to change his appearance by shaving his beard and hair or changing his hair color, and is urging the public to pay attention to his facial structure and blue eyes "since those features are very difficult to change."
+Police said Sunday that Foster might try to change his appearance by shaving his beard and hair or changing his hair color, and urged the public to pay attention to his facial structure and blue eyes "since those features are very difficult to change."
 They shared several photos of him with various lengths of head and facial hair, and plan to release more as they become available.

 Dating apps say they are looking for Foster, too

-The companies behind several popular dating apps have told NPR that they are looking for accounts with Foster's name but have not found any yet.
+The companies behind several popular dating apps told NPR that they were looking for accounts with Foster's name but had not found any yet.

-A spokesperson from Match Group, which owns Tinder, Hinge, OKCupid, Match and Plenty of Fish, said in a Monday afternoon email that it does not have any information to confirm Foster is on its platforms, but is continuing to look into it.
+A spokesperson from Match Group, which owns Tinder, Hinge, OKCupid, Match and Plenty of Fish, said in a Monday afternoon email that it did not have any information to confirm Foster is on its platforms, but was continuing to look into it.

-Bumble told NPR over email that its team has been "working around the clock to identify any members based on the information that is available to us at this time," and has not located anyone on the app with Foster's full name.
+Bumble told NPR over email that its team had been "working around the clock to identify any members based on the information that is available to us at this time," and had not located anyone on the app with Foster's full name.

 "Any time we become aware of a report in the media, we proactively work to identify if the member is within our community and take swift action against their account," it added.

-Note: Update: Foster died of a self-inflicted gunshot wound after being taken into custody during a standoff with law enforcement Tuesday night.